TristinRohr/NexusInsight/README.md

 To get NexusInsight running on your local machine for development or personal use, follow the steps in the [Installation and Setup](#installation-and-setup) section.

+Or you can go to [NexusInsight on Render](https://nexusinsight.onrender.com/) and see the deployed app there.

 ---

 ## Technologies Used